syncfusion-content/uwp-docs/uwp/SfTextBoxExt/AutoComplete-Header-Footer.md

 ## Header content

 You can provide the header content at the top of the suggestion box.
 The `DropDownHeaderView` property is used to set content to the header.
-The height of the header in the SfAutoComplete can be adjusted using the `DropDownHeaderViewHeight` property.
+The height of the header in the AutoComplete can be adjusted using the `DropDownHeaderViewHeight` property.

 {% tabs %}